Sir James Graham, 2nd Baronet: Peelite

 In the 1847 general election, the Ripon constituency returned Graham unopposed.
 He had resigned from the Carlton Club, and although he received offers of cabinet positions from both sides of the political spectrum, he remained loyal to Peel and hostile to any reversal of Free Trade legislation.
 He saw the repeal of the Navigation Acts as a vital step in the liberal march, protection or no protection was the battlefield between reaction and progress.
 After Peel's untimely death, Graham and Aberdeen became the unofficial leaders of the 100 conservative members who had supported free trade.
 However Graham had lost the support of the influential men who controlled the Ripon seat and while he contemplated his next move a reacquisition arrived from Carlisle, in which almost 500 electors had promised support.
 On 7 July 1852, Graham returned in triumph at the head of the poll.
 At the victory dinner, Graham mocked protection calling it 'outdoor relief to distressed landlords', he also reaffirmed is support for restrained reform.
 In December that year the Tory government resigned and Lord Aberdeen became prime minister of a Whig, Peelite, Radical, Liberal alliance.
 Graham now returned to the Cabinet as First Lord of the Admiralty.
-Shortly afterwards the Eastern Question raised its ugly head and within weeks the Britain and France drifted into the Crimean War with Russia.
+Shortly afterwards the Eastern Question raised its ugly head and within weeks Britain and France drifted into the Crimean War with Russia.
 Graham ordered the fleet to sail through the Dardanelles and eventually into the Black Sea.
 In April 1854, Queen Victoria recognised Graham services by awarding him the Civil Grand Cross of the Order of the Bath.
 However, once installed notwithstanding previously stating that "If driven to war, he was for waging it with the utmost vigour and inflicting as much injury as they could on Russia" the naval action stalled and the war dragged on.
 Graham was responsible for the choice of Sir Charles Napier to command the fleet in the Baltic.
 Sir Charles did not relish the inactivity to which he was reduced by the strength of the fortresses of Kronstadt and Sveaborg, which he was forbidden to attack, except in conjunction with the French fleet.
 The French refused to join in the attempt, and Sir Charles loudly complained on his return of his treatment by the admiralty.
 It does not seem that Graham was to blame; the shutting up of the Russian fleet was a service of sufficient importance without the glory of an attack upon fortresses which would have cost much bloodshed without an adequate return.
 On 29 January 1855, John Arthur Roebuck carried a motion demanding an inquiry into the conduct of the war and three weeks later Aberdeen and Graham tendered their resignations.